 Q37) Define data warehouse.
-Draw the architecture of data warehouse and explain the main architecture.
+Draw the architecture of data warehouse and explain the three tiers in detail.

 "A data warehouse is a subject-oriented, integrated, time-variant, and nonvolatile collection of data in support of management's decision-making process." by William H. Inmon